ray-ojel/sammy_test_1/README.md

 1. Change to that directory.

 2. Clone this repository in that directory.
+And Change to it.

 3. Create a new branch called "sammy-issa"